AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 | Property | Description |
 |---:|---|
 StockType|The category the stock belongs to.
 The StockType should have previously been added to the inventory system before being referenced.
-StockCode|nique string of numbers and letters, used to identify the stock.
+StockCode|A unique string of numbers and letters, used to identify the stock.
 Quantity | The number of items under the stock.
 Description | The common name of the item.